mrhubbs/jigs/README.md

   1. Importing from a subpath that doesn't exist (e.g. 'crocks/junkyard') doesn't cause a Webpack error but throws an error at runtime.

 ### Layouts

-  1. Handle page leading newlines properly, and fill blank lines for removed front matter, so ESLint's reported line numbers are accurate.

   1. Get imports of Vue components working in templates / pages.
     - Just use an includes folder and auto-register all the components in them?